ImageMagick/ImageMagick/README.md

 Creating a security policy that fits your specific local environment before making use of ImageMagick is highly advised.
 You can find guidance on setting up this [policy](https://imagemagick.org/script/security-policy.php).
 Also, it's important to verify your policy using the [validation tool](https://imagemagick-secevaluator.doyensec.com/).
 As of ImageMagick version 7.1.1-16, you can choose and customize one of these [security policies](https://imagemagick.org/script/security-policy.php): Open, Limited, Secure, and Websafe.

 By default, ImageMagick supports up to 32 channels.
 As of ImageMagick version 7.1.1-16, you can enable up to 64 channels by adding the **--enable-64bit-channel-masks** option to the Linux configure build script.
-For Windows, just select the option from the configure application.
+For Windows this will be enabled automatically.

 Want more performance from ImageMagick?
 Try these options: